ESN2025/GEOFFRE_Project/readme.md

 ## Conclusion

-The system works as whole, it could be improved a bit more by adding better calibration of the IMU and some alternative ways of displaying the data (VGA?)
+The system works as whole, it could be improved a bit more by adding better calibration of the IMU and some alternative ways of displaying the data (~~VGA?~~ already done, see the VGA branch.)